Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

-According to the grace of God which was given to me, as a wise master builder I laid a
+According to the grace of God which is being granted to me, as a wise foreman I lay a foundation,

-As I have written before, in constructing any type of building, the most important part of the structure is the
+As written elsewhere, in constructing any type of building, the most important part of the structure is the

 foundation because the whole weight of the building must rest on it.
 The foundation is everything.
 If the

 foundation is not built properly, then the building will not withstand the many forces of nature that might

 come against it, such as wind, rain, temperature extremes, or violent shaking of the ground due to

 earthquakes.
 The type of soil or rock the foundation is set in, the depth of the foundation, and the material

 used to construct the foundation determine its strength and the fate of the building.
+Foundations that are